 Food for Thought on Foodborne Illness

-Summertime means more outdoor activities such as picnics, cookouts, road trips, and camping that require you to prepare and store food outside of the kitchen.
+Typical Florida weather usually means outdoor activities such as picnics, cookouts, road trips, and camping that require you to prepare and store food outside of the kitchen.
 These feed your appetite for fun and adventure, but they also increase your risk of foodborne illness, which is widely known as food poisoning.
-With the summertime heat causing bacteria in the environment to flourish, along with the lack of proper refrigeration and safe cooking facilities, there are plenty of opportunities for food to become contaminated.
+The heat can cause bacteria in the environment to flourish, along with the lack of proper refrigeration and safe cooking facilities which means there are plenty of opportunities for food to become contaminated.
 Consuming this food can be dangerous and even deadly.
 According to the Centers for Disease Control and Prevention (CDC), approximately 48 million Americans get sick, 128,000 are hospitalized, and 3,000 die due to food poisoning symptoms every year.
 Food poisoning can strike anyone at any time, yet most frequently affects children, older adults, and individuals with weaker immune systems.
 And your best defense is awareness, so MD Now Urgent Care Centers have healthy advice on protecting your health, detecting the symptoms, and getting proper food poisoning treatment so you can keep your worries at bay when at your next barbecue.

 Better Safe Than Sick

-To help you stay healthy while enjoying the taste of summer, the USDA has offered the following food safety tips:
+To help you stay healthy while enjoying food-filled festivities, the USDA has offered the following food safety tips:

 - Wash your hands well before handling food